findologic/xml-response-schema/README.md

 ## Available Versions

-* 2.1 (in progress, not stable yet)
+* 2.1

 ## Usage

-The appropriate version of the schema will be available at a GitHub URL for the available versions like such:
+The appropriate version of the schema is available at a GitHub URL for the available versions like such:

 ```